frankiecho/ahpsurvey/vignettes/my-vignette.md

 ## Visualising individual priorities and consistency ratios

-The `agg.indpref` function provides a detailed account of each individuals' priorities and its corresponding weighting.
+The `ahp.indpref` function provides a detailed account of each individuals' priorities and its corresponding weighting.
 An overlay of the violin density, boxplots and jitter plots is useful in visualising the heterogeneity in weights each respondent gives.

 ```r